 EagleEye is a robust security monitoring capability that shields your cloud infrastructure from security threats and compliance risks with real-time continuous monitoring and threat alerts.
-EagleEye helps you achieve data loss prevention, threat monitoring, compliance management and track security risks across your Amazon Web Services, Microsoft Azure environments and Google Cloud Platform.
+EagleEye helps you achieve data loss prevention, threat monitoring, compliance management, and track security risks across your AWS (Amazon Web Services).
+(Coming soon for MS Azure & Google Cloud)

 Note: EagleEye now supports EC2 alerts too, although the changes made in EC2 should be within the same region where the stack has been deployed.
 Also we have added an SQS in the eagle eye stack so that all the events generated within a time frame are filtered and only relevant critical alerts are notified to the users.

 1. Click on Cloud Accounts in your Cloudnosys Dashboard

 2. Navigate to the account in which you want to enable live monitoring and click Disabled button.

 3. It would take you on **Real Time Threats Alert** Screen.